mouldimus/notes/HTML_Concepts.md

 ## State
 [Jump Back](#contents)

-A key technology term is “state”.
-It basically means, “the condition or status of a thing at a specific point in time”.
+A key technology term is "state".
+It basically means, "the condition or status of a thing at a specific point in time".

-This concept of state is used in various ways in technology, and it has more precise meanings in those contexts – but it usually means “what’s the state of this thing at this exact time?”.
+This concept of state is used in various ways in technology, and it has more precise meanings in those contexts - but it usually means "what's the state of this thing at this exact time?".

-We’re going to examine the way this concept applies to the Web and web development.
+We're going to examine the way this concept applies to the Web and web development.

-To start, let’s review some basic elements that apply to communication between connected computers, or networks.
+To start, let's review some basic elements that apply to communication between connected computers, or networks.

 One reason to create computer networks in the first place is to allow for the design and operation of what is called a distributed system.
 A distributed system is a computing system in which the various elements of the system are located on different computers on a network.
 In this system, the various computers communicate and coordinate their actions by passing messages to each other.